 The lessons you’ll learn as a beginner are indeed very important.
 They can help shape your career as a successful transcriptionist and open doors to higher positions as you go along.

-If you’re planning on doing transcriptions as side-gig or part-time work to earn extra income, look for short term freelance assignments.
-If you hold a transcriptionist certificate, there’re better chances of getting such jobs from freelancing platforms such as Upwork, FlexJobs.com, Freelancer.com, Fiverr and others.
+If you’re planning on doing transcriptions as a side gig or part-time work to earn extra income, look for short-term freelance assignments.
+If you hold a transcriptionist certificate, there’re better chances of getting such jobs from freelancing platforms such as Upwork, FlexJobs.com, Freelancer.com, Fiverr, and others.

-You too can benefit from the popularity of LinkedIn, as a professional transcriptionist.
+You, too, can benefit from the popularity of LinkedIn as a professional transcriptionist.
 Create an amazing profile and display your certifications.
-If possible, get references and recommendations from companies or individuals for whom you’ve successfully done transcription work in the earlier stages of the career.
+If possible, get references and recommendations from companies or individuals for whom you’ve successfully done transcription work in the earlier stages of your career.

 Regardless of whether you’re working full-time for a transcriptions provider, freelance or part-time, employers prefer sending your money by PayPal.
 That’s because PayPal ranks as the best payment system to send earnings to remote workers.

-You might already be having a PayPal account.
+You might already have a PayPal account.
 If not, sign up on the PayPal website.
 You may have to provide the Individual Taxpayer Identification Number (ITIN) on PayPal while creating an account.
 Opt for the PayPal Business account if you’re going to work as a freelance transcriptionist.

 Full-time transcriptionists are generally paid by employers through bank transfers, just like regular employees.
 In such cases, you wouldn’t most likely require a PayPal account.
 Instead, a regular bank account for crediting salary would be enough.